えいたんごクイズ

 例文

-She was intent on finishing the report before dinner.
+She was intent on finishing her homework.

 intent の語源・成り立ち Etymology